How I work

 Don’t want to work 1:1 with me?

-Group Counselling is hugely beneficial
+Group therapy is hugely beneficial

 - It gives you an opportunity to see how others affect you, and how you affect others.
 You may find a group member’s process moving, triggering your own emotions and allowing you to express whatever needs to come up.